 What branch of the military flies in Portland?

-They are actually not under control of the United States Air Force like a normal F-15 Fighter Wing but instead are a “state militia” squadron.
+They are not under the control of the United States Air Force as a standard F-15 Fighter Wing but instead are a “state militia” squadron.
 They are commanded by the State of Oregon Air National Guard.
-Unless of course an order is given by the President of the United States.
-In that situation they return to the normal USAF Air Combat Command Unit.
+Unless, of course, an order is given by the President of the United States.
+In that situation, they return to the standard USAF Air Combat Command Unit.

 They are on alert!
-They are part of the Pacific Theater Aerospace Control Alert (ACA) here in the Pacific Northwest and they provide ACA 24 hours a day, 7 days a week for the entire region from Northern California to British Columbia.
-They’re basically part of NORAD (North American Air Defense).
-I’m actually surprised we don’t hear them more.
-They basically defend the whole upper West coast from the boogeyman all year long.
+They are part of the Pacific Theater Aerospace Control Alert (ACA) here in the Pacific Northwest, and they provide ACA 24 hours a day, 7 days a week, for the entire region from Northern California to British Columbia.
+They’re part of NORAD (North American Air Defense).
+I’m surprised we don’t hear them more.
+They defend the whole upper West coast from the boogeyman all year long.

-Shown is a 142 FW F-15 taking off out of Portland International Airport(PIA).
+Shown is a 142 FW F-15 taking off out of Portland International Airport(PDX).
 Source

-Now you’re just being paranoid.
+Now you’re just paranoid.
 There is no such thing.
 Move along.

 Other Military Aircraft Out of Portland?

 It’s not all F-15 Eagles here at PDX.
-You will occasionally see other jets, airplanes, cargo carriers and such flying in and out during routine military exercises and local airshows.
+Occasionally, you will see other jets, airplanes, cargo carriers, and such flying in and out during routine military exercises and local airshows.